Contemporary History Institute Faculty & Research

 Dr. Michael Sweeney, Associate Director for Graduate Studies in the E.W.
 Scripps School of Journalism, has published many academic and popular books, journal articles and encyclopedia entries including The Military and the Press: An Uneasy Truce (Evanston, Ill.: Northwest University Press, 2006); Secrets of Victory (Tokyo: Hosei University Press, 2003); and "Harvey O'Higgins and the Daily German Lie" in American Journalism 23 (2006).

-Dr. Ingo Trauschweizer, Associate Professor of History, Associate Professor of History and Director of CHI; specializes in modern military and international history.
+Dr. Ingo Trauschweizer, Professor of History, Associate Professor of History and Director of CHI; specializes in modern military and international history.

 Dr. Patrick S. Washburn, Professor Emeritus of Journalism, has been a newspaper reporter and columnist.
 He is the author of A Question of Sedition: The Federal Government's Investigation of the Black Press during World War II (1986).